Da Vinci - Coverage Requirements Discovery

 Note:

-It is up to payers to determine whether and how long to cache information such as “is member covered” and “what are coverage rules for service x”, as well as if and how to check whether cached information is ‘dirty’ (i.e. the underlying record has changed).
-From a performance perspective, if follow-on hooks (i.e. Order Dispatch or a subsequent Order Sign for revisions) are invoked, there is no expectation information will be cached if no hook for that patient have fired in the last 24 hours, which is why the response time target is longer in that situation.
+It is up to payers to determine whether and how long to cache information such as "is member covered" and "what are coverage rules for service x", as well as if and how to check whether cached information is 'dirty' (i.e. the underlying record has changed).
+From a performance perspective, if follow-on hooks (i.e., Order Dispatch or a subsequent Order Sign for revisions) are invoked, there is no expectation information will be cached if no hook for that patient has fired in the last 24 hours, which is why the response time target is longer in that situation.

 4. System starts CRD query